 We contacted the Sheriff to ask about this and did not get much of an answer.
 They referred us to the Florida Fish and Wildlife Commission.
 And of course when we looked this up on the FWC website, they recommend contacting local law enforcement.

 The discharge of a firearm may be prohibited in some cities and residential areas, check with local law enforcement.

 If you are thinking about shooting a coyote we recommend extreme caution.
 As with any firearms situation, make sure you know what’s behind your target.
 No matter how good you are you might miss or the bullet might overpenetrate.
 You don’t want that bullet hitting any people or damaging your neighbor’s property.
 It may be helpful to shoot at a downward angle if the coyote is on grass.
 On pavement that bullet will ricochet so it’s still a potential problem.
-It may be worth using a scope if shooting a coyote with a high powered rifle, and if you are unsure what scope to use, you might want to check out one of many sites that can help you choose the right scope.
+It may be worth using a scope if shooting a coyote with a high powered rifle.
+If you are shooting from a long distance, up to 1000 yards, then you can visit Optics Boss for more info on the best scope for that.
+There are many sites out there that could help with queries like this, so if you are still unsure what scope to use, you might want to check out one of many sites that can help you choose the right scope.